How to be more eco-friendly by using less plastic

-There is a lot of information around at the moment on trying to cut down on single use plastics.
+There is a lot of information around at the moment on how to be more eco-friendly.
+One way is trying to cut down on single use plastic.
 We appreciate that not all ideas to cut down on single use plastic are feasible when away on holiday.
 You want to spend as much time as you can having fun and not too much time cooking from scratch.
 But we do have some interesting ideas on how to cut down a bit whilst still having fun and not eating into your holiday fun time.
 And if you can’t manage to do them whilst on holiday maybe you want to try them out at home.

 It is possible to buy biodegradable cling film from Bacofoil.
 It does take a very long time to break down in the environment so we prefer to use other ways to cover food.
 One thing we do to cut down on single use plastic is to pop a small plate or bowl over the food you want to heat up and then put it into the microwave.
 Another easy swap is to cover cakes and other food on plates with a bowl or a net cover which we supply.

 Sometimes you have left over food.
 You don’t want to waste it by throwing it away so you pop it into the fridge or freezer for another meal.
 You can either put it into one of the plastic tubs or glass jars which we supply, or put it into one of the bowls and cover with a plate.
 If it is something that you want to take home with you you can again pop it into one of the plastic tubs or put it into a glass jar.
 You are welcome to take any of the reused plastic tubs and glass jars with you when you go home.
 If you want to freeze food in a glass jar make sure you leave some space at the top for the food to expand when frozen.

 Cutting down on single use plastic when shopping.